Google internet balloon spinoff Loon still looking for its wings

 Alastair Westgarth, chief executive of the Alphabet subsidiary officially formed last July, expressed confidence in its strategy.
 “Multiple” additional entities are close to signing contracts with Loon, he said.
 The company’s workforce has tripled to over 200 employees in the last year.

 Loon also attracted outside funding.
-An arm of Japanese telecoms firm SoftBank Corp developing internet drones invested $125 million as part of a partnership this year.
+An arm of Japanese telecoms firm SoftBank Corp (9434.T) developing internet drones invested $125 million as part of a partnership this year.
 It has accelerated Loon’s previously unreported interest in industrial applications, such as serving farms and off-shore oil wells.

 “With years of technical development, over 35 million kilometers flown, and hundreds of thousands of people connected, we have a big head start and are well positioned to connect a lot of people and seize the opportunities that come with it,” Westgarth said in a statement.